ch007m/my-vfkit/README.md

 Change the mac address (the one of the eth interface) within the bash script to use yours and point to a local temp folder where log, ignition or butane config files will be stored

-Create a butane config file
+Create a butane config file to create a user and import your public key (to ssh).
+See hereafter what you should do !
 ```bash
 cat <<EOF > dev/my-cfg.bu
 variant: fcos